Families of Berkovich spaces: Quasi-smoothness, flatness and fiberwise geometric regularity

-\deux{lemqsmufl} {\bf Lemma.} {\em Let~$Y\to X$ be a morphism of~$k$-analytic spaces, let~$y\in Y$ and let~$f$ be an analytic function on~$Y$ vanishing at~$y$ ; denote by~$Z$ the Zariski-closed subspace of~$Y$ with equation~$f=0$.
-Let~$d\in \NN$.
-Assume that :
+Our goal is to establish some expected properties of quasi-smoothness: the fact that a morphism $\phi \colon Y\to X$ is quasi-smooth at a point $y$ of $Y$ if and only if $Y\to X$ is flat at $y$ and $Y_{\phi(y)}$ is geometrically regular at $y$; and the fact that if this is the case, then $\Omega_{Y/X}$ is free of rank $\dim_y \phi$ at $y$.
+We begin with a slightly technical lemma that has no interest by itself -- especially in view of the announced results -- but which we shall need to argue by induction on the number of equations in a given Jacobian presentation.

+\begin{lemm} Let $d$ be a non-negative integer, let~$Y\to X$ be a morphism of~$k$-analytic spaces, and let~$y$ be a point of $Y$ at which $Y\to X$ is quasi-smooth of relative dimension $d$.
+Assume that both $\mathscr O_Y$ and $\Omega_{Y/X}$ are $X$-flat at $y$.